openstack/nova/doc/source/devref/zone.rst

 Capabilities
 ------------
 Routing between Zones is based on the Capabilities of that Zone.
 Capabilities are nothing more than key/value pairs.
+Values are multi-value, with each value separated with a semicolon (`;`).
 When expressed as a string they take the form:

 ::